rubyforgood/rubyforgood.org--old/partner.md

 ### Partner With Us
 [Suggest a project we can build for your organization.](https://airtable.com/shrC6VjWgka26a6eh)

-We can build software to help your organization achieve its mission.
-We bring software engineers together to build projects for social good.
-We know how sometimes bad software gets in the way of letting people do their best work.
-We want to help make software do what it needs to do, so you can focus on your mission.
+We build software solutions to help your organization achieve its mission!
+We bring technologists together to build projects toward effecting large-scale social impact.
+Inefficient and expensive software solutions are an impediment to efficiency.
+We want to help develop software solutions, so you can focus on your mission.
 </div>

 &nbsp;